johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service-office-mip.md

 ### How to enable the MPIP setting inside a policy

 To enable this setting in the Edge management service, navigate within a configuration profile to the **Customization Settings** tab.
 From there, navigate to the **Security settings** page.
-If you would like to turn this setting on, check the box that is labeled "Apply sensitivity labels to Microsoft 365 online" and then select "Save changes".
+If you would like to turn on this setting, check the box that is labeled "Apply sensitivity labels to Microsoft 365 online" and then select "Save changes."
 For users assigned to this configuration profile, Microsoft 365 online will now be able to access labels managed by MPIP.

 ### How to allow the use of other browsers while MPIP setting is enabled

-The "block other browsers" state will be turned on by default when the box labeled "Apply sensitivity labels to Microsoft 365 online" is checked.
-To allow the use of other browsers, uncheck "Block other browsers" and then select "Save changes".
-For users assigned to this configuration profile, other browsers will remain available.
+The "block other browsers" state is turned on by default when the box labeled "Apply sensitivity labels to Microsoft 365 online" is checked.
+To allow the use of other browsers, uncheck "Block other browsers" and then select "Save changes."
+For users assigned to this configuration profile, other browsers remain available.

 ## See also